RotesBlatt/disco-salad/README.md

     - [ ] Amount of times a song has been played
     - [ ] Most played artist
     - [ ] Who requested the song
+- [ ] Ask chatgpt for a song suggestion by giving it a topic/theme
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- Acknowledgements -->